 - 1. Sanitize the machine immediately before use. - 2.
 Make sure the Freezing Cylinder OFF/ON switch is in the OFF position. - 3.
 Fill the mix container in the cab with at least 2.5 gallons of mix. - 4.
 Attach the mix inlet probe to the container and place the container in the refrigerated cab. - 5.
-The mix pump switch is located on the lower part of the front panel.
+The mix pump switch is located inside the cab unit.
 Place it in the ON position. - 6.
 Place a container under the spigot and open the spigot to allow the mix to flush out about 8 ounces (0.23 liters) of sanitizing solution and liquid mix.
 Close the spigot. - 7.
 Open the air bleed valve on the front door by pressing and holding.
 Hold the valve open until the mix level in the freezing cylinder is 1/2" from the air bleed valve.